Sunday, October 14, 2018

 Herbal Remedies for Loneliness: The Journey of the Free Tea Bus

 One of the shining jewels of Lane County, Mount Pisgah Arboretum is a 209-acre living tree museum.
 Its riverside trails, quiet paths through evergreen forests, water garden teeming with life, bright wildflower meadows, and open views across oak savannas delight all ages.
 Located within the Howard Buford Recreation Area, the Arboretum lies between the Coast Fork of the Willamette River and the slopes of Mount Pisgah.

 The lecture will be held in the White Oak Pavilion.
-The pavilion will be lit, and the lecture will be amplified so everyone can hear.
+The pavilion will be lit, and the lecture will be amplified.

 WHAT TO BRING

 - Mug for free herbal tea.

 - Folding chair or blanket if you'd like.
 There are 200 seats available, so please arrive early or bring your own.

 - Money (cash, check, or credit card) to purchase Mountain Rose Herbs merchandise, books, teas, etc. All profits will be donated to United Plant Savers!

 - Families are welcome, but please do not leave children unattended.
 And we love your animal friends but request that you leave them at home.